citp/privacy-policy-historical/c/cl/cle/clearancejobs.com.md

-> *The following text is extracted and transformed from the clearancejobs.com privacy policy that was archived on 2012-11-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121117071553id_/http%3A//www.clearancejobs.com/index.php%3Faction%3Dprivacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the clearancejobs.com privacy policy that was archived on 2013-05-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130519061248id_/http%3A//www.clearancejobs.com/index.php%3Faction%3Dprivacy) for the most accurate reproduction.*

 # Security Clearance Jobs - ClearanceJobs.com

 [ ](https://privacy-policy.truste.com/click-with-confidence/ctv/en/www.clearancejobs.com/seal_m "Validate TRUSTe privacy certification")

-LAST UPDATED: September 8, 2011
+LAST UPDATED: November 19, 2012

 ClearanceJobs.com and Dice Holdings, Inc are committed to safeguarding the privacy of our users while providing personalized career management services on our websites.